McJimble/hackman-contest/README.md

 The game uses standard 3rd person shooter controls:

 Aim - Mouse

 Move - WASD

 Shoot - Left Click

-Aim dow sights - Right click
+Aim down sights - Right click

 Jump - Spacebar

 Sprint - Left Shift

 Due to it not being a priority, the game only supports keyboard and mouse.
 This will be fixed in a later update.